tobeva/tobeva.com/content/about/philip/_index.md

 [LinkedIn Profile](http://linkedin.com/in/pwinston) &middot; [PDF Resume](/philip_winston_resume.pdf)

-Over the past 25 years I've worked in many different technical industries such as CAD, Haptics, Autonomous Vehicles, Cloud Data Pipelines, Neuroscience Research, Military Simulations and Videogames.
-Many of the systems have worked on have involved graphics, but not everything.
+Over the past 25 years I've worked in many different technical industries such as CAD and Haptics, Autonomous Vehicles, Cloud Data Pipelines, Neuroscience Research, Military Simulations and Videogames.
+Many of the systems I have worked on have involved graphics, but not all of them.

-I found over the years that working in graphics, games and simulations really hones your general software engineering skills.
+I have found over the years that working in graphics, games and simulations really hones your general software engineering skills.

 Rendering in real-time makes you mindful of the importance of performance and optimization, as well as teaching you how to evolve complex codebases over time.
 It also makes you empathetic towards the user's experience.
-However what you learn is retargetable, I spent three years recently working on cloud data processing found my experience translated well to that domain.

 When working I try to blend hard-core engineering with pragmatism.
 In my opinion the goal of a software developer is to solve problems and create